ferrywlto/cs-ticketing/README.md

 - Making the list of message replies in scrollable pane with sticky message reply input at bottom.
 - More robust token authentication and authorization with id, access, and refresh tokens instead of single JWT.
 - Use cloud blob storage to host user's avatar images
+- Generate better OpenApi documentation by adding comprehensive HTTP status code attributes on each API.

 ## Screenshots